 - Crazy combinations of fast food

 And, not to ever forget, perhaps the greatest gift they ever gave us: The character who came to be known as Muscles Glasses.
-Everything grew from this already well established point, and I don’t think it was an accident at all.
+Everything grew from this already well-established point, and I don’t think it was an accident at all.

 Many channels struggle with getting any of this right, let alone getting so much of it in the first video.
-There’s much to say for growing your channel as you get to know your audience, but much of their early success comes from already knowing who they are.
+There’s much to say about growing your channel as you get to know your audience, but much of their early success comes from already knowing who they are.
 From knowing how they wanted to present themselves.
 More than any other aspect of your YouTube marketing plan, this stage is where you should spend the most time.

 Killer imagery and presentation

 The Epic team have been putting together some of the best looking videos for years.
 They use custom thumbnails, great video overlays and YouTube Annotations that work.
 And outros which activate their audience.
 Last, there is their unique bird noise censorship, and use of epic music.